RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 - How allergy attacks work in terms of ramp-up and ramp-down, and especially how that interacts with sleeping and getting allergies while asleep.
+- The difficulty of how opaque what I'm allergic to is.
+Sometimes it's obvious, sometimes there's no clue.
+How random theorizing is necessary and also incredibly frustrating.
+- The importance of learning to trust your nose when dealing with allergies and needing to be paranoid.

 Where I'm going with this...
 Allergies suck